-Your participation and your input are valuable to our project and will support our R&I activities Your participation to the SAFETY4RAILS project will provide us with up to date information and data regarding vulnerabilities against physical and cyber threats and emergency response.
+Stakeholders involved in crisis response Your participation and your input are valuable to our project and will support our R&I activities Your participation to the SAFETY4RAILS project will provide us with up-to-date information and data regarding vulnerabilities against physical and cyber threats and emergency response.
 Our results can support your activities in crisis response situations and support you to mitigate threats and shorten response times and minimize risks.
-Your participation and your input are valuable to our project and will support our R&I activities.
+Manufacturers for Train and metro systems Your participation and your input are valuable to our project and will support our R&I activities.
 Your expertise can steer our R&I activities and help us solve potential feasibility challenges.
 From the results of the SAFETY4RAILS, we have identified the following threats.
 These are recommended to be taken into account at design phase.
-Your participation and your input are valuable to our project and will support our R&I activities.
+Security solutions providers Your participation and your input are valuable to our project and will support our R&I activities.
 From the results of SAFETY4RAILS, we have identified the following threats.
 These are recommended to be taken into account at design phase.
-SAFETY4RAILS will address your needs, wants and concerns.
+Scientific community SAFETY4RAILS will address your needs, wants and concerns.
 Join the project and provide your input.
 Join our network for a closer look at our results.
 We have a vast repository of knowledge related to cyber-physical threats, emergency response and information systems and system resilience.
-These are our results, a product of extensive studies and collaboration with first hand practitioners, stakeholders and end-users.
+Standardization bodies These are our results, a product of extensive studies and collaboration with first hand practitioners, stakeholders and end-users.
 We propose the uptake of these results when revisiting the current and upcoming standardisations.
-These are our results, a product of extensive studies and collaboration with first hand practitioners and end-users.
+Policy makers These are our results, a product of extensive studies and collaboration with first hand practitioners and end-users.
 These results can be used to revise or create new standards, laws and regulations.
 We would like to show which challenges the SAFETY4RAILS has tackled and which state of the art results have emerged.
 This is how our solutions can create a safer rail system in the EU.
 This is how SAFETY4RAILS tackles the existing and future challenges.
-Technology is moving fast and our infrastructure that enables us to carry on our daily lives is advancing.
+Public Technology is moving fast and our infrastructure that enables us to carry on our daily lives is advancing.
 With advancement new challenges are emerging.
 Your input as citizens will ensure that the R&I remains relevant from a very local perspective.
 SAFTE4RAIL aims at creating a safer and securer environment by tackling these challenges and addressing them head-on to create safer and securer rail systems.
 EU R&I has committed funding to increase the safety and security of railway systems against current and future threats.
 SAFETY4RAILS will create recommendations for new solutions that will increase the security and safety of railway systems.